Bioplex News for 2016

 - Commercially exploit the patented "Bioplex Process" of two, three and four stage hybrid anaerobic digestion and composting.

-- Install Biolectric farm digesters, plus gaining planning permission and grid connections for Solcap Energy Ltd (www.solcapenergy.co.uk).
+- Assemble Biolectric farm digester tanks, plus assisting with planning permission and grid connections for Solcap Energy Ltd (www.solcapenergy.co.uk).

 - Anaerobic Digester upgrades.
 For example, by adding extra digestion stages to conventional AD plant to increase biogas (and energy) outputs from the same amount of feedstock and to improve reliability by significantly reducing the grit problem that often causes digester failure within 2 to 5 years.